Clinical Cancer Genomics

-Cancer Screening & Prevention Program (CSPP)
+Cancer Screening & Prevention ProgramSM

-In light of a growing body of research confirming that many common cancers, including breast, ovarian, and colorectal cancer, are hereditary, the Division of Clinical Cancer Genetics (CCG) Cancer Screening & Prevention Program helps people understand their personal cancer risk profiles, offering a comprehensive cancer risk assessment that takes into account family history and genetics, along with environmental and lifestyle factors.
+In light of a growing body of research confirming that many common cancers, including breast, ovarian and colorectal cancer, are hereditary, the division's Cancer Screening & Prevention ProgramSM helps people understand their personal cancer risk profiles, offering a comprehensive cancer risk assessment that takes into account family history and genetics, along with environmental and lifestyle factors.
 With this information, people can take proactive steps to “outsmart cancer.”

-Cancer Genetics Education Program (CGEP)
+Cancer Genomics Education Program